dawichi/dawichi.dev/posts/01-how-to-build-rpg-game-with-js.md

         this.ad += 20
     }

-    // the idea is that each time you reach
-    // 100 exp points, you levelup.
-The while is to
+    // Each time you reach 100 exp points, you levelup.
-    // allow levelup 2 at a time if you gain +200 exp.
+    // The while is to allow levelUp 2 at a time if you gain +200 exp.
-    // The return is to know if a level up ocurred. gainExp(exp: number) {
+    // Returning a boolean let us know if a level up ocurred. gainExp(exp: number) {
         const exp_total = this.exp + exp
         if (exp_total >= 100) {